Mandate and Classification

 (ii) Reviewing and approving the budget and expenditures for the execution of governance;

-(iii) Scrutinizing governance activities, policies and programmes, assessing whether they meet the intended objectives of legislation, policy frameworks and development plans;
+(iii) Scrutinizing governance activities, policies and programs, assessing whether they meet the intended objectives of legislation, policy frameworks and development plans;

 (iv) Conducting investigations on special issues;

 (vi) Providing a platform for public participation in the execution of specified business.